-Approximately 30 percent of all U.S. homes have at least one firearm.
+More than one-third of all U.S. homes have at least one firearm.
 But there is another weapon that is in 100 percent of all homes: bladed weapons.

 If you talk to many police officers, most will tell you they would rather be shot than stabbed.
 If this seems strange, consider the differences between gunshot wounds and those from bladed weapons.
-When some people are shot, they don’t even realize it and keep on fighting; it is not unusual that police must shoot suspects multiple times to end the fight, especially when the suspect is mentally ill or under the influence of illegal drugs.
+When some people are shot, they don’t even realize it and keep on fighting.
+It’s not unusual that police must shoot suspects multiple times to end the fight, especially when the suspect is mentally ill or under the influence of illegal drugs.
 On the other hand, cuts—even minor ones—are very painful.

-When gunshots hit the extremities they may not be fatal.
+When gunshots hit the extremities, they may not be fatal.
 They can also create the classic “through and through” wound when they enter the body on one side and exit from the other, without hitting an artery or vital organ.
 Some bladed weapons are capable of chopping off an extremity (or even a head) with one blow; thus bulletproof vests offer little protection.

 Second, bladed weapons can easily sever an artery in a leg, arm or neck: unless medical intervention is immediate, the person will bleed to death very quickly.
 Third, bladed weapons can pierce a vital organ.
 Last but not least, a puncture wound to the chest can cause an acute pneumothorax (collapsed lung), which can be fatal.

-From John Lott, PhD: “For the average multiple victim Chinese knife attack since 2010: 4.4 people were killed, and 14.5 injured.
+For the average multiple victim Chinese knife attack since 2010: 4.4 people were killed, and 14.5 injured.
 Excluding the Kunming Railway Station attack the average is: 3.1 people killed and 8.6 injured.
-If you look at all the cases where at least 4 people were harmed the average attack had: 4.7 people killed and 15.8 injured.”
+If you look at all the cases where at least 4 people were harmed the average attack had: 4.7 people killed and 15.8 injured.

-Terrorists have discovered the lethal combination of vehicles plus hand weapons, running as many people down as possible then getting out and shooting or stabbing survivors.
+Terrorists have discovered the lethal combination of vehicles plus hand weapons, running as many people down as possible, then getting out and shooting or stabbing survivors.
 Such attacks have occurred in Europe and the U.S., and I expect these to increase due to easy access to both vehicles and knives.
-And the largest terrorist acts are still being accomplished with airplanes, explosives, and fire.
+And the largest terrorist acts are still being accomplished with explosives, and fire.

-Massad Ayoob’s core advice about knife fighting can be paraphrased as: “You may well kill your attacker with your knife, but he won’t die until 3 hours after he has killed you!”
-Yes, I carry a “Missouri legal” folding knife, but see this as a last ditch self-defense tool should my gun, pepper spray and impact weapon all fail…all highly unlikely.
+Massad Ayoob’s core advice about knife fighting can be paraphrased as: You may well kill your attacker with your knife, but he won’t die until 3 hours after he has killed you.
+I carry a “Missouri legal” folding knife, but see this as a last ditch self-defense tool should my gun, pepper spray and impact weapon all fail…all highly unlikely.

 Warren Lind is a retired licensed clinical social worker and former security officer who writes extensively about crime, survival, and self-defense.
 He is a member of too many pro-2A organizations to list.